Denis Glavina

-Denis Glavina ([deːnis ɡlaʋina]; born 3 March 1986) is a Croatian professional footballer who plays for NK Međimurje in the Croatian Second Football League.
+Denis Glavina ([deːnis ɡlaʋina]; born 3 March 1986) is a Croatian footballer who plays as a left winger for Hrvati.

-Career

-Club
+Club career

-Glavina transferred to FC Dynamo Kyiv from Dinamo Zagreb in January 2004, but never appeared in a league match for Dynamo.
+Glavina transferred to Dynamo Kyiv from Dinamo Zagreb in January 2004, but never appeared in a league match for Dynamo.
 He spent the 2006–07 and 2007–08 seasons on loan at Dnipro Dnipropetrovsk and Vorskla, respectively, before signing a permanent deal with Vorskla in June 2008.
 Glavina appeared in 8 league matches during the 2006–07 season and 26 league matches during the 2007–08 season, scoring three goals.

 On 7 July 2009 he was loaned back to his first senior club, Dinamo Zagreb.
 At the start of the season he featured in both matches of UEFA Champions League qualifiers against Red Bull Salzburg.

 He signed a two-year contract with Polish club Arka Gdynia on 9 July 2010.
 He was released from Arka Gdynia on 30 June 2011.
 In February 2012, Glavina joined Varaždin.
 In August 2012, Glavina signed a two-year contract with RNK Split.
 In 2020 he joined Varaždin, a club not associated with the Varaždin team he played with earlier in his career, which folded in 2015.

-National team
+International career

-Denis Glavina has represented Croatia at the youth international levels, playing for under-17, under-19 and under-21 teams, making a total of 33 caps and scoring 10 goals.
+Glavina represented Croatia at youth international levels, playing for under-17, under-19 and under-21 teams, earning a total of 33 caps and scoring 10 goals.

 Personal life

-Glavina is married with a Ukrainian woman Kateryna from Dnipro.
+Glavina is married to a Ukrainian woman Kateryna from Dnipro.